Now that we’ve got the basics covered, let’s explore the exact things you need to know before you start carving out that career in Nutrition.

 Read more: List of KNDI Internship Centres

-Since KNDI caters for the placement, only specific internship centres are used by them.
+Since KNDI caters for the placement, only specific internship centres are accredited by them.
 For instance, not all government health facilities in Kenya are facilitating the internship program for clinical nutrition.

-At the end of the internship, interns along with the diploma/certificates graduate sit for an examination on whose passing they become fully registered.
+At the end of the internship, interns along with the diploma/certificates graduate sit for an examination on whose passing they become fully registered with a practising licence.

 - KNDI expects any student who did not graduate before 1st January 2014 to be indexed first after which they shall be subjected to the post-graduation internship programme.
 This is irrespective of whether they studied the old or the revised curriculum.